 The College Years Part 1

 When I finished high school I went to a public university in Florida to pursue a double major in psychology and music.
-Eventually I switched my psychology major to a minor and fully pursued a music degree due to limited time.
+Eventually I switched my psychology major to a minor and fully pursued a music degree due to limited time and the fact that I added a dance minor as well.
 Obviously I was not thinking about my ROI when I chose my major, but I was pursuing what I was passionate about at the time.
 I did not have any financial support from my parents for college nor was there any college savings accounts or anything similar to help me with my costs.
 I had several academic scholarships that covered a significant amount of my tuition and book costs, but I had to work the entire time during my undergraduate degree to support myself.
-I found a job working on campus in the College of Business that evolved into a network administrator position that actually was a good paying job, especially for a college student.
+I found a job working on campus in the College of Business that evolved from an administrative assistant job into a network administrator position that actually was a good paying job, especially for a college student.
 I was originally hired to do small tasks to support a specific department, but quickly picked up on managing both Unix and Windows NT servers and took over the network admin position for one of the departments in the College of Business during my second year.
-At that point I was working about 35 hours a week at around $16 an hour (in 1996).
-This was a pretty good job considering it had nothing to do with my major (music).
+At that point I was working about 20 hours a week at around $15 an hour (in 1996).
+This was a pretty good job considering it had nothing to do with my major.
 I also picked up a retail job in the mall selling clothing for a while when my schedule allowed.
 Ultimately I was able to complete my undergrad degree with zero debt and actually save money during the process.

 When I finished my undergraduate degree I decided to stay and work on two master’s degrees, one in Music Education and one in Psychology.
 I was motivated to stay because I still had a fairly decent paying job with the university and wanted to fill the gap on the psychology side that I missed during my undergrad.
 I only stayed for one year before I went out and took my first teaching job, returning the following summer to complete my degrees.